-Creating public photo sets.
 While people said they liked the idea of accessing photos from their TV (as well as from other computers), this begs the question of how the photos get there.
 The issue is that people, by default, store photos in their own accounts rather than in a public place, and that they likely will want to share only a subset of their photos rather than all of them.

 To solve this problem, we revised SOUVENIRS to work across all computers on a home network.
 Individual home occupants can now start the photo management view of SOUVENIRS on whatever computer and account they want.
-Similar to other photo management software, this view allows them to create new photo sets: as in Figure 10b, photo sets are displayed as a list, and photos are represented by thumbnails.
+Similar to other photo management software, this view allows them to create new photo-sets: as in Fig. 10b, photosets are displayed as a list, and photos are represented by thumbnails.
 When a family member starts SOUVENIRS on another computer, that instance locates the photos on the original computer, downloads them, and caches them locally (through a configuration dialog, people can specify where SOUVENIRS should look for photos).
-Meta-data that describes associations between photo sets and RFID tags are copied as well.
+Meta-data that describes associations between photo-sets and RFID tags are copied as well.
 Thus, all photos and meta-data are available to any other connecting SOUVENIRS client.
-At this point, other family members can view, modify, or even remove links and photo sets as desired from whatever home computer they happen to be using.
+At this point, other family members can view, modify, or even remove links and photo-sets as desired from whatever home computer they happen to be using.
+This distributed file acquisition is not available in van den Hoven's (2004) Digital Photo Browser.